geeksonsecurity/js-malicious-dataset/README.md

 # Malicious Javascript Dataset

+> **DISCLAMER** This repository contains harmful code aka you should know what you are doing!
+The maintainer cannot be held responsible for *dumb* or *illegal* usage of the content.

-This repository contains a list of sorted malicious JavaScripts collected from time to time.
+This repository contains a list of pseudo-sorted malicious JavaScripts collected from time to time.

 ## Current dataset size (April 2016):
 - 1084 HTML files